 Jennette Boehmer teaches in the New College Writing Centre and is also a resource instructor with the English Language Learning (ELL) program, where she supports multi-lingual students in all aspects of reading, speaking, and writing in academic English.
 As an Egyptologist with an interest in cultural social history, Jennette has expertise in critically analyzing primary and secondary historical texts and formulating thoughtful responses to them.
 As well, her background as a management consultant and business writing coach equip her to assist students studying in business-related fields.

-Ralph Callebert is a historian of Africa and of global labour.
-His book manuscript in progress is on dock labour, households, and the informal economy in 1950s Durban, South Africa.
-His current research explores understandings of labour and work outside the Global North.
+Ralph Callebert researches and teaches on labour, Africa, climate change, and global history.
+His book, On Durban’s Docks: Zulu workers, rural households, global labor (University of Rochester Press, 2017), is on dock labour, households, and the informal economy in 1950s Durban, South Africa.
+Ralph’s recent work engages the intersections of labour, citizenship, and climate change.
 He has a Ph.D. in history from Queen’s and received an M.A. from the Department of Economic History and Development Studies at the University of KwaZulu-Natal in Durban, South Africa.

 Jordana Greenblatt received her PhD in English from York University, where her dissertation won the 2010 Dissertation Prize.
 Currently teaching English at York while working in writing instruction both at New and St. Mike’s Colleges, Jordana has previously taught Women and Gender Studies at Queen’s and McMaster Universities.
 Her research focuses on sexuality and gender in contemporary literature and popular, visual, and legal cultures.